Celebrate the holidays with these irresistible, bite-size Christmas cookies with almond icing and a crunchy, festive sugar coating.

 - 1 tsp almond extract

-Roll the dough into 1-inch balls and place 2 inches apart on the prepared cookie sheets.
+- Roll the dough into 1-inch balls and place 2 inches apart on the prepared cookie sheets.
 Bake for 10-15 minutes or until bottom of cookie is golden brown.
 The tops will be pale and cracked.
+Let cookies cool completely on a cooling rack before icing.